 Accent can be found in the spice section of most supermarkets.

-To save time and effort, you can substitute 1 package (1 oz) of Hidden Valley Ranch Salad Dressing Mix for all the dry seasonings.
-You’ll still might want to add ½ teaspoon of xanthan gum to thicken it.
+To save time and effort, you can substitute 1 (1 oz) package of Hidden Valley Ranch Salad Dressing and Seasoning Mix for all the dry seasonings.
+Either use the original ranch or buttermilk seasoning mix.
+You still might want to add ½ teaspoon of xanthan gum to thicken it.
 Or, add 1 extra tablespoon of mayonnaise to thicken it.
 Still chill in the refrigerator for at least 1 hour!

 Weight Watchers (old points) 1